opentoken-io/opentoken/doc/https.md

 Updating `config.json`
 ----------------------

-Once the keys are generated they can be added under the "server" property.
+Once the keys are generated, they can be added under the "server" property.
 Only the private key and the certificate are required.

     {
         "server": {